 16 rue Beaurepaire 7510 Paris; M. République L3, L5, L8, L9, L11; Vélib post #10.014

 Willkommen chez Wunderbär!
 This Gasthaus post gemütlich proposes good wursts, Bavarian beers, Fritz sodas and other classics of the German cuisine.
 The owners did not forget the desserts and their Apfelstrudel will leave you more than satisfied.
-Wunderbär also proposes a take-away service for those who prefer to enjoy their German flavours along Canal Saint Martin.
-Guten apetit!
+Wunderbär also proposes a takeaway service for those who prefer to enjoy their German flavors along Canal Saint Martin.
+Guten Appetit!

 9- House of 3 brothers